joshdabosh/writeups/NeverLanCTF2020/index.md

 ### BitsnBytes
 > https://challenges.neverlanctf.com:1150

 This site gives an svg which we can download.
-Quite obviously, the colors represent `0` and `1` in binary.
+Quite obviously, the colors represent `0` and `1` in binary (gray is 1, green is 0).

 We find out that we can download the svg information directly from `/svg.php`, which makes it much easier for a script.